We have resumed full activities for 2021, subject of course to current Covid restrictions.

-Our program for term 1, 2020 is, as usual, varied and interesting!
+Our program for term 1, 2021 is varied and interesting!

 We start preparing the coming term program at least mid way through the preceding term.
 If you have any suggestions for topics or speakers, please contact us.